SIR IAN DIXON SCHOLARSHIP

 ABOUT THE SCHOLARSHIP

 Sir Ian Dixon was CIOB’s President from 1989 to 1990 and head of Willmott Dixon.
 He was an enthusiastic supporter of innovation and education within the industry.
 The scholarship was established in 1997.
-It is funded and supported by the Sir Ian Dixon Legacy, The Chartered Institute of Building and The Worshipful Company of Constructors Charitable Trust.
+It was funded and supported by the Sir Ian Dixon Legacy, The Chartered Institute of Building and The Worshipful Company of Constructors Charitable Trust.

 CURRENT SCHOLARS